everydotorg/charity-api-docs/docs/nonprofit-search.md

 The [Every.org](http://every.org) Nonprofit Search API enables you to leverage our nonprofit databases and search infrastructure in your project.

-# Usage
+## Endpoints

 **Current version:** v0.2

-We currently have two endpoints:
+We currently have three endpoints:

-- Search nonprofits: `GET /v0.2/search/:searchTerm`
 - Get details about a nonprofit: `GET /v0.2/nonprofit/:identifier`
   - identifier can be a slug, EIN, or nonprofit ID
+- Search nonprofits: `GET /v0.2/search/:searchTerm`
+- Browse nonprofits: `GET /v0.2/browse/:cause`

 ## Authentication